 Within seconds, Tinsel appears from around the corner with a pair of socks in her mouth or the occasional soft cat toy.
 Obsessed with socks, she loves “hunting” and carrying pairs around the house.
 I consider this Tinsel’s ersatz hunting, feeding her predatory instinct while living the life of a strictly indoor cat.

 We cat owners — particularly those with talkative cats — hear many vocalizations, but is a cat meow sound just a one-size-fits-all kitty word?
-Or do cats have a meow vocabulary of sorts, with different pitches, pronunciation and rhythms of the same basic sounds denoting different messages?
+Or do cats have a vocabulary of cat meow sounds, with different pitches, pronunciations and rhythms of the same basic sounds denoting different messages?
 It appears that felines do speak to us in varying cat meow sounds, says Marilyn Krieger, certified cat behavior consultant.
-And some breeds even have their own distinctive meow — like the Siamese, known for a voice that sounds like a baby crying.
+And some breeds even have their own distinctive cat meow sounds — like the Siamese, known for a voice that sounds like a baby crying.

-“Generally speaking, meows and the different meows you hear are for people,” Krieger says.
+“Generally speaking, meows and the different meows you hear are for people,” Marilyn says.
 “They are so capable of so many different types of vocalization.”

-If we respond to our cat’s meows — like feeding him when he makes a certain vocal demand — then that sound becomes tailored to you, because it produces results, Krieger says.
-She has two Bengals named Olivia and Jinniyah, and a Savannah named Sudan — each of whom has unique sounds to communicate with Krieger.
+If we respond to those cat meow sounds — like feeding him when he makes a certain vocal demand — then that sound becomes tailored to you, because it produces results, Marilyn says.
+She has two Bengals named Olivia and Jinniyah, and a Savannah named Sudan — each of whom has unique cat meow sounds to communicate with Marilyn.

 I have identified six different cat meow sounds, though, as people’s anecdotes have confirmed, many cats have highly individual noises that aren’t necessarily part of all cats’ vocabularies.
 It’s difficult to spell a sound with a made-up onomatopoeia, but I’ll do my best.

-Inspired by Tinsel’s sock obsession, this is a cat meow that sounds a bit like a muffled moan.
+Inspired by Tinsel’s sock obsession, this is one of those cat meow sounds that seems a bit like a muffled moan.
 Imagine a slightly faint “Owwwww, Mowwwww,” and you’ll get the idea.
 Many cats use this when they carry in their mouths plush mice, socks and anything else that feels like prey.
 I assume they’re celebrating their catch and showing it off to their humans.

-You’ll hear this sound when mother cats communicate with their kittens or sometimes if your cat is just being friendly.
-I hear it sometimes when my cats jump up onto my couch or bed, kind of as a “Here I am!” greeting.
+You’ll hear these cat meow sounds when mother cats communicate with their kittens or sometimes if your cat is just being friendly.
+I hear this sometimes when my cats jump up onto my couch or bed, kind of as a “Here I am!” greeting.
 A cat chortle is a birdlike, endearing sound, somewhere between a chirp and a purr.
 It has a bit of a vibration to it, perhaps spelling something like “Rrrrrrruh.”

-“It’s almost like we’re rolling our Rs in a way, but it is a soft roll of the Rs,” Krieger says.
+“It’s almost like we’re rolling our Rs in a way, but it is a soft roll of the Rs,” Marilyn says.
 “That’s a sweet kind of affectionate type of vocalization.”

 Different cats have different ways of communicating their impatience and hunger.
-In my house, an increasingly loud and incessant “Meow!
+In my house, increasingly loud and incessant cat meow sounds like, “Meow!
 Meoww!
-Meowwww!” means “Get off your lazy butt and feed me already, human!”
+Meowwww!” mean, “Get off your lazy butt and feed me already, human!”
 You’ll also hear this caterwauling if your cat is asking for something else — to be let out of a room, for instance, and you’re not listening.
-The longer you ignore it, the louder and more insistent this meowing gets.
+The longer you ignore it, the louder and more insistent these cat meow sounds get.

 Oh, that high-pitched squeaky mew of a kitten meow.
-It will melt the feline lover’s heart!
+These cat meow sounds will melt the feline lover’s heart!
 Note that if an adult cat lets out a strong, high-pitched meow, it is a screech rather than a cute kitten squeak, and the cat is upset about something.

 This is a quick, staccato “Meh!” or “Eh!” that seems to serve as a conversational filler or greeting.
-My cats often do this when they approach me for affection or just have a dialogue with me.
+My cats often do these cat meow sounds when they approach me for affection or just have a dialogue with me.
 St. Louis-area resident Jaime Ingle has two Maine Coons, Pumpkin and Daisy.